 - More modern: Reflects 3 years and 6 months of technical progress since the A99 launch.

-Reasons to prefer the Sony Alpha SLT-A99:
+Arguments in favor of the Sony Alpha SLT-A99:

 - More detail: Has more megapixels (24 vs 15.8MP), which boosts linear resolution by 26%.